General Guide

 Pricing

-Free (50 renames to start), Pro $10 one-time for 10,000 renames, BYOK unlimited at API cost, Local Ollama on supported Mac builds
+Free (50 renames to start), Pro $8/month or $38 one-time for unlimited PRO renames, BYOK optional at API cost, Local Ollama on supported Mac builds

 Zush AI rename results showing files with descriptive before and after names and green checkmarks